 The recipe is not really a recipe because you simply reheat everything in one pan.
 However, the ingredients that are usually used are Colombian beans, white rice, plantain, and steak which is what most people in the Antioquia region love to eat.
 Then, you serve it with eggs, arepas, and coffee or hot chocolate.
 You can use whatever ingredients you have on hand, but don’t complicate yourselves by making everything from scratch because that’s not really the point of this dish.
 You just have to use whatever you have available and that’s it.

-1. Heat the oil in a large pan on medium heat and add the beans, rice, steak and chorizo.
+- Heat the oil in a large pan over medium heat and add the beans, rice, steak and chorizo.
 Stir well until all ingredients are reheated.
 You can also add hogao to taste.

 - Serve immediately with arepas, eggs, hot chocolate or coffee.